 4. Lastly, a flash is used to show the direction or the moment of the subject.

 Bouncing the light

 Among the very first Flash photography tips for you would be to bounce off the incoming light.
 Remember that direct light can create hard shadows and can even over-expose your image.
 Until and unless you are looking for an overexposed image, it would be best in your interest to make a flash or the incoming light bounce and then get reflected on your subject.

 In the first flash photography tip, we have already discussed using direct lighting on the subject.
 But taking this a step further, you shall also keep in mind to diffuse the flashlight, in order to get a soft light effect on your subject.
 This gives a natural effect, where light shadows aren’t that harsh and lightly bring the required glow on the subject.

 When we talk about flash photography tips, we mean the use of incoming light.
 Now the sources of this incoming light could be artificial or even natural.
 Hence you can even use ambient light similar to a flashlight.
 If the light is coming from the opposite direction you can use reflectors in order to redirect the light.

 Use of flash Gel

-Flash Gel are little additions to your flash that you can use to bring color to your lighting.
-Mostly used in street and raw photography, flash gel is a great way if you want to show contrast, or when you already have a color light and you wish to bring in different colors to make the image stand out.
+Flash Gel is little addition to your flash that you can use to bring color to your lighting.
+Mostly used in street and raw photography, the flash gel is a great way if you want to show contrast, or when you already have a color light and you wish to bring in different colors to make the image stand out.